6 Consulting Frameworks for Small Business (Guide + Worksheets)

 Final thoughts

-The frameworks in this guide are useful additions to your toolkit.
-Rather than spending time on developing an approach, they provide a starting point for your analysis of business problems—whether for your client or for your solo business.
-Frameworks can help guide your questioning and information gathering process by providing a structure for your thinking.
-Remember that you should never force your analysis into frameworks, they are merely a tool to support you.
+The frameworks in this guide are valuable additions to your toolkit.
+Instead of spending time on developing an approach, they offer a starting point for analyzing business problems—whether for your client or for your solo consultancy.
+Frameworks can help structure your questioning and information-gathering process.
+However, remember not to force your analysis into these frameworks.
+They are simply tools to support you and the future of your company.

 Download our frameworks worksheets to determine the best framework for your business.